While in Chapter 4 curves played the secondary role

 As we established in Chapter 4 for general

-points, it will appear to be essentially straight.
-Therefore, the length of the vector
+between the two points, it will appear to be essentially straight.
+Therefore, the length of

-following figure this insight at for , where the length of the vector is .
+shorter.
+The following figure illustrates this insight at for , where the length of the vector is .
 We chose this value of because it is small enough to illustrate the

 actually straight.